JayaswalVaibhav/Django-OnlineIDE-api/README.md

 Functionalities provided by the user
 - User Creation
-- Login with Know Authentication
+- Login with Knox Authentication
 - Code Submission - code, language extension, user input if required